xkeshav/color-collector/README.md

 # CSS Color Collector

+![VS Marketplace][marketplace]
+![Download][download count]
+![Install][install count]
+![License][license]

-A vs code extension which works with css file, collect every color from the file and replace it with a meaningful css variable and place these variables under a new `:root` pseudo selector block
+A VS code extension which works with css file, collect every color from A css file and assign it to a meaningful css variable and put these variables under a new `:root` pseudo selector block on the file.

 ## Description